ElmahCore/ElmahCore/README.md

 | ShowElmahErrorPage    | bool                           | `false`                                 | Displays the Elmah UI when an error is captured                            |
 | SourcePaths           | string[]                       | empty                                   | Paths to source code to enrich stack traces                                |

-> :information_source: Elmah options work well with environment specific `appsettings` files.
+**TIP**: :information_source: Elmah options work well with environment specific `appsettings` files.
 A `Configure` method exists on the builder to enable binding configuration to Elmah options.

 ```json
 {